Buttons and controls

 - The Stadia Controller has a microphone near the headset jack.
 With Google Assistant enabled, the mic will turn on when you press the Assistant button.
 When you can speak to the Assistant, the status light on your controller will blink in a series of two short flashes followed by a pause.
 You'll also see an Assistant indicator on the screen where you're playing.

 - When you plug a headset into your Stadia Controller and press the Assistant button, you'll have to speak to the Assistant using your headset's microphone.

-- Note: When you connect your Stadia Controller to your mobile device, or link to it wirelessly, you'll be able to hear voice chat when you connect a headset to your phone, but you won't be able to speak to others with your mobile device or headset.
+- Note: When you connect your Stadia Controller to your Android mobile device, or link to your device wirelessly, you'll be able to hear voice chat when you connect a headset to your phone, but you won't be able to speak to others with your mobile device or headset.

 - The DualShock 4 Controller also supports audio input and output via a headset connected to the 3.5mm audio jack.
 For all other supported controllers, including mouse and keyboard, headsets must be connected directly to the computer or phone for audio input and output.

 - Charge the Stadia Controller's battery by using a USB-C cable to plug it into a power adapter or a USB port on a computer.

 - Use a USB-C cable to connect the Stadia Controller to a computer or compatible phone for wired play.

 - To charge your Stadia Controller during wireless game play on Chromecast Ultra, turn your controller on and link to a screen, then plug it into a power adapter or your a computer's USB port.
 To charge your controller during wireless gameplay on your computer or mobile device, plug it into a power adapter.

 - Plug a USB headset into the USB-C port on your controller for game audio and voice chat.

 - Libratone Q Adapt USB-C Earphones are not compatible with the Stadia Controller.